 Is it a Mistake for West Virginia to Use Finland as an Education Model?

-Dr. Steven Paine, the new West Virginia Schools Superintendent, is using Finland as a model for reforming West Virginia's educational system.
+Dr. Steven Paine, West Virginia Schools Superintendent, used Finland as a model for reforming West Virginia's educational system.
 Finland is one of the top scorers in the Programme for International Student Assessment (PISA) exam, which is given every three years.
-Students in dozens of countries take the exams, which cover literacy, math and science.
+Students in dozens of countries take the exams, which cover literacy, math, and science.

-Dr. Paine obviously assumes that Finland's PISA success is the result of it's educational system and methods.
-However, there are other possible reasons for Finlands success.
+It seems reasonable to believe that Finland's PISA success is the result of its educational system and methods.
+However, there are other possible reasons for Finland's success.
 In addition to an excellent curriculum, the ease of learning and logical structure of the Finnish language may be a big factor in Finland's PISA success.
-If this is the case, using Finland as an educational model may be a mistake for West Virginia.
-It will be interesting to see how West Virginia fares academically as a result of it's adoption of some aspects of Finland's educational system.
+If this is the case, using Finland as an educational model in the United States may not work.

 Possible Reasons for Finland's Success

 In another article titled The Finland Case Against Early Learning, I listed some possible reasons for Finland's academic success.
-Finland has one of the lowest rates of poverty in the world, an education and reading centered culture and very involved parents.
+Finland has one of the lowest rates of poverty in the world, a reading centered culture, and very involved parents.
 Finland is the top producer of children's books.
 About 30% of Finland's students can read before starting school.
 Another 43% have basic reading skills already in place.
 Finnish schools quickly intervene when students start to fall behind.
 They provide a lot of tutoring to help students catch up.

-West Virginia could try to do the kinds of intervention that Finland does when students start to fall behind.
-But this will probably be much more challenging for West Virginia.
+States like West Virginia could try to do the kinds of intervention that Finland does when students start to fall behind, but this will likely be much more challenging than it is for a country like Finland.
 The child poverty rate for West Virginia is 23% versus only 5.4% for Finland.

-Finland's teachers spend 3 years in a teacher training program and many go on to earn Masters Degrees.
+Finland's teachers spend 3 years in a teacher training program and many go on to earn a Master's Degree.
 Teacher training schools in Finland teach primary school teachers the subjects they will teach in the classroom.
 American teacher training programs tend to focus largely on teaching methodology and generally don't teach the material that will be taught in elementary schools.
-Finland's teachers are likely much better prepared to teach than their West Virginian counterparts.
+Finland's teachers are likely much better prepared to teach than their American counterparts.